SachinSAgrawal/Rickroll-Clock-Fitbit/README.md

 ## Support
 For support and FAQs, please check out my website [sagrawal8fitbit.dev](https://sagrawal8fitbit.dev).

-## Author
+## Contributors
-I'm a self-taught programmer who knows many languages and I'm into app, game, and web development.
+Sachin Agrawal: I'm a self-taught programmer who knows many languages and I'm into app, game, and web development.
+For more information, check out my website or Github profile.
 If you would like to contact me, my email is [sagrawal8.fitbit.dev@gmail.com](mailto:sagrawal8.fitbit.dev@gmail.com?subject=Pet_Hamster_Github).

 ## License
 This package is licensed under the [MIT License](LICENSE.txt).